MicrosoftDocs/cpp-docs/docs/dotnet/how-to-migrate-to-clr.md

 ms.workload: ["cplusplus", "dotnet"]
 ---
 # How to: Migrate to /clr
-This topic discusses issues that arise when compiling native code with **/clr** (see [/clr (Common Language Runtime Compilation)](../build/reference/clr-common-language-runtime-compilation.md) for more information). **/clr** allows Visual C++ modules to invoke and be invoked from .NET assemblies while retaining compatibility with unmanaged modules.
+This topic discusses issues that arise when compiling native code with **/clr** (see [/clr (Common Language Runtime Compilation)](../build/reference/clr-common-language-runtime-compilation.md) for more information). **/clr** allows native C++ code to invoke and be invoked from .NET assemblies in addition to other native C++ code.
 See [Mixed (Native and Managed) Assemblies](../dotnet/mixed-native-and-managed-assemblies.md) and [Native and .NET Interoperability](../dotnet/native-and-dotnet-interoperability.md) for more information on the advantages of compiling with **/clr**.

 ## Known Issues Compiling Library Projects with /clr
  Visual Studio contains some known issues when compiling library projects with **/clr**: